yungDevvv/airbnb-clone-api/README.md

 ## Description
 This is a full-stack web application project that serves as a clone of Airbnb.
 It allows users to search for and book accommodations, similar to Airbnb.
 Users can browse through a variety of listings, view details about properties, make reservations, and more.
 The project is built to demonstrate proficiency in full-stack web development.

 Perhaps it was a mistake for a novice full-stack programmer to do such an almost big project.
 At the end i was not implementing some features that i thougth about.
 A lot of time was spent designing the project, thinking about the design, creating custom components, and the logic of how everything should work (that’s why I didn't started doing responsive design).
 And i think it's enough to show my fullstack development progress.
+I did not used the best application architecture, as well as not the best CSS code and its structure, i understand this.
 During the development of this project and its design, I learned a lot of new things and a lot of useful things for future projects.

 I will approach the next project more attentively and use all the knowledge and experience accumulated during the creation of this project.